Floyd Rose Tremolos for Left Hand Guitars: No-Names, Fakes, Unknowns, and Never Left Handed

 Status: Discontinued

-The KLK-II is a clone of the Fernandes Head Crasher FRT-6 with one very slight difference in the string guide notch of the saddles.
-Otherwise it is identical.
-It has no inscriptions of any kind on the unit or on the the block.
-The block is L-shaped.
-The Head Crasher FRT-6 was never a licensed Floyd Rose product in the first place, hence why there was no licensing statement on the KLK-II either.
-Two Fernandes clones.
-Coincidence?
+The KLK-II has no inscriptions of any kind on the unit or on the block.
+The Head Crasher FRT-6 was never a licensed Floyd Rose product in the first place, which is why there is no licensing statement on the KLK-II either.
+Although the Head Crasher FRT-6 was readily available left-handed, the KLK-II never ended up being so, simply because the guitars they were fitted to were never offered left-handed.

 Kramer Japan.
 The KLK-II was featured on the 1988 Kramer Japan LK Series.
 It was the companion tremolo to the KLK-I featured on the 1988 Kramer Japan EK Series.
 The product page for the 1988 LK Series states:

-Greco: The KLK-II was also used on some Greco guitars.
+Greco: The KLK-II was also used on some Greco superstrat guitars.
 Greco is a house brand of Kanda Shokai, a major Japanese musical instrument distributor.
-Greco guitars were initially Gibson knock-offs.
-Eventually, Gibson approached Kanda Shokai to officially produce Gibson products for the Japanese market.
-Greco guitars were built at FujiGen Gakki, which made Fender, Yamaha, and Ibanez guitars.
-Left-handed guitars were produced occasionally but only basic versions of their core Gibson knock-offs.
+Greco guitars were initially Gibson and Fender clones, eventually adding Rickenbacker and Ibanez knockoffs to their lineup.
+From 1987, Greco began producing their own designs.
+Greco guitars were built at FujiGen Gakki, which made Fender Japan, Yamaha, and Ibanez guitars.
+Left-handed guitars were produced occasionally but only basic versions of their core Gibson copies.
+Left-handed guitars weren't displayed in Greco catalogs until 1989 (ref.
+Greco 1989 catalog page 63, or Greco 1990 catalog page 15), but at least they had the decency to advertise some publicly!

 Tokai Ayers Rocker